-While the cannabinoid CBG serves as the building block for other, more-recognizable beneficial cannabis compounds like THC and CBD, the non-psychoactive cannabinoid CBG has demonstrated to also offer potential therapeutic applications itself.
+CBG is best known for serving as the building block for other, more-recognizable cannabis compounds like THC and CBD, but the non-intoxicating cannabinoid has shown it may have beneficial properties itself.

 What is CBG?

 CBG is one of more than 100 cannabinoids native to the cannabis plant.
 Cannabinoids are a unique class of active chemical compounds that act on receptors in our cells and alter the release of neurotransmitters in the brain.